 The early morning sunlight also was good for creating "depth and dimensionality" in the building in the distance in this photograph.
 Similar to a Skim Light in portraiture, the light highlighted the side of the building.

-My Charlotte NC photos self-assignment gave me nothing for my professional portfolio, but it did give me an opportunity to share some tips on digital photography.
+My all-too-brief Charlotte North Carolina photography self-assignment gave me nothing great for my professional portfolio, but it did give me an opportunity to share some tips on digital photography with my readers.
+That's what matters most.